Loading…

 This narrows the 142 relics down to a priority list of 10-15 that matter for your current run.
 Take any of those when offered; pass on relics that don't interact with your dominant face type.

-If you ran attack-heavy first, pick poison or reroll second.
+If you ran attack-heavy first, pick poison or the heavy dice character second.
 The contrast teaches the relic system faster than running the same character twice.
 By the end of run 2 with a different starting loadout, the relationship between dice faces and relic priority becomes clear in a way that a third attack run doesn't produce.

 Don't reroll your starting dice faces early.
 The starting set defines which relics you're targeting.
 Rerolling a poison face off an ailment character because it didn't deal damage in floor 2 removes the signal your relic search depends on.
 Keep the starting set intact through at least floor 3.